ppotturi/adp-aso-helm-library/README.md

 This template also optionally allows you to create `Role Assignments` and `Federated credentials` for a given User Assigned Identity by providing `roleAssignments` and `federatedCreds` properties in the userAssignedIdentity object.

-Below are the minimum values that is required to set in the parent chart's values.yaml to create a `userAssignedIdentity`, `roleAssignments` and `federatedCreds`.
+Below are the minimum values that are required to be set in the parent chart's values.yaml to create a `userAssignedIdentity`, `roleAssignments` and `federatedCreds`.

 ```
 userAssignedIdentity: